deeplypuzzled/deeplypuzzled.github.io/_posts/2019-05-18-about-kramdown.md

 [^1]: Some footnote definition.
 [^footnote]: Another footnote

-*Numbering is sequential and doesn't depend on the labelse used in the code.*
+*Numbering is sequential and doesn't depend on the labels used in the code.
+The footnotes can go anywhere in the document.*

 ## Code blocks